dwyl/product-roadmap/README.md

 _**Most companies**/organisations are
 **deliberately** "**guarded**" with
-their Product Roadmap for a **number** of **reasons** that all boil down to_ ["***FUD***"](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt):
+their Product Roadmap for a **number** of **reasons** that can be summarised as_ ["***FUD***"](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt):

 + _**Fear** that a "**competitor**" will "**steal**" their **ideas**_